Academy Museum of Motion Pictures Case Study

 Renzo Piano Building Workshop | Gensler | Arup Theater Consultants | WHY Architects

-The Academy Museum of Motion Pictures is a 300,000-square-foot cultural destination in Los Angeles that transforms a historic structure into a world-class museum dedicated to film.
+The Academy Museum of Motion Pictures is a 300,000-square-foot cultural destination in Los Angeles that brings together new construction and the transformation of an existing historic structure into a museum dedicated to the art of motion pictures.
 Jaffe Holden, a Trinity Consultants team, provided acoustics and AV design to support theaters, exhibitions, and public spaces.

 Vision

-The project was designed to create an immersive environment where sound enhances storytelling and visitor engagement.
+The project was designed to create an environment where sound enhances storytelling and visitor engagement.
 Acoustic and AV systems support both cinematic presentation and exhibition experiences.
-Looking ahead, the museum continues to deliver high-quality audio environments for diverse audiences.
+Looking ahead, the museum continues to deliver high-quality audio environments for a wide range of audiences.

 Partnership

-The design team, including Renzo Piano Building Workshop, Gensler, Arup Theater Consultants, and WHY Architects, collaborated to align architectural and performance goals.
+The design team, including Renzo Piano Building Workshop, Gensler, Arup Theater Consultants, WHY Architects, and the broader structural, mechanical, and electrical team, collaborated to align architectural and performance goals.
 Jaffe Holden integrated acoustic and AV systems within the museum’s complex program.

 Services Performed